upstate-csci-200-master/program-1/README.md

 ```
 **Be sure to take notice of the output format for each command.
 Your program must follow the exact format presented above.**

-- [ ] For a grade of A your program must support change-float, change-currency, float, change
+- [ ] For a grade of A your program must support change-float, change-change, float, change
-- [ ] For a grade of B your program must support change-currency, currency, float
+- [ ] For a grade of B your program must support change-change, currency, float
 - [ ] For a grade of C your program must support change-float, float
 - [ ] For extra credit your program must support everything